This post may contain affiliate links. Read our disclosure page for full details.

 Every month, we like to interview another couple who has made traveling a huge part of their lives.
 Many of these duos are bloggers or other folks living the digital nomad lifestyle, while some work traditional jobs but get away on adventures at every opportunity.
 This month our travel couple is Lisanne and Jeffrey of Chapter Travel.
 This Dutch couple in their mid-20s travels the world working as they go.
 They can currently be found exploring the wide open Outback of Australia.
-Read on for tales of love, adventure, and surviving van life—all part of their couple adventures!
+Read on for tales of love, adventure, and surviving van life—all part of their adventures traveling as a couple!

 When did you first start traveling together?